 Consider a class for keeping track of temperatures.
 The class implements a simple interface for setting and getting the (latest) temperature.
 With Java-like syntax it could look like

-Assume we would like to update a running system that uses this class such that it can log the history of past \emph{temp} values and be able to calculate the average temperature value.
+Assume we would like to update a running system that uses this class such that it can log the history of past \emph{temp} values and is able to calculate the average temperature value.
 We would like the update to happen without restarting (and recompiling) the system.
 In \creol this is done by inserting into the message pool a runtime upgrade message containing upgrade information (using the keyword \kw{upgrade}), which may redefine one or more classes or add new classes and interfaces.
-With high-level Java-like syntax the upgrade could look like \begin{Creol} upgrade { interface TempStat extends Temp {int avgTemp()}
+With high-level Java-like syntax the upgrade is given below: \begin{Creol} upgrade { interface TempStat extends Temp {int avgTemp()}

 class TEMP implements TempStat{ int[] log = empty;

 void setTemp(int t){temp = t; log.append(t);}